 Salar de Uyuni Facts

-- Most notably, the mind-blowing Salar de Uyuni easily ranks as the largest known salt flat on earth.
-But that isn’t all, since it also formed in an unbelievably remote and difficult to reach location.
+- The term of Salar de Uyuni serves as the name for a mind-blowing location.
+In fact, this marvel of Nature easily ranks as the largest salt flat on earth.
+But that isn’t all.
+It also formed in an unbelievably remote and difficult to reach location.

-- Furthermore, the entire location remains exceedingly smooth and flat over the entire expanse.
-Because of this, the site is often actually used as a means of calibrating the altimeters aboard various satellites.
+- The entire location remains exceedingly smooth and flat throughout the entirety of the enormous expanse.
+Because of this, an incredible situation exists.
+The site is often actually used as a means of calibrating the altimeters aboard various satellites.

-- In addition, a remarkable transformation occurs after a period of rain.
-This results in an extremely thin and nearly perfectly calm layer of water.
-That transforms the site into what serves as the largest mirror on earth.
+- A highly remarkable transformation occurs after a period of rain.
+This results in the deposition of an extremely thin and nearly perfectly calm layer of water.
+That deposition transforms the site into what serves as the largest mirror on earth.

-- Finally, in addition to the vast salt reserves, it also holds another valuable resource.
-That’s because Salar de Uyuni holds roughly 40% of the known reserves of lithium in the entire world.
+- Along with the vast salt reserves to be found there, this wonder also holds another valuable resource.
+To be precise, Salar de Uyuni holds roughly 40% of the known reserves of lithium in the entire world.
+This makes the desolate site of immense value.

 Salar de Uyuni Physical Description

-Yet that hardly serves as the only wondrous thing about the site.
-First of all, the layer of salt actually has an average depth of more than 6 ft (2 m).
-In addition, it remains so smooth that the surface height does not vary by more than 3 ft (1 m).
+That’s larger than 37 of the countries in the world.
+Yet, as impressive as that statistic is, it hardly serves as the only wondrous thing about the breathtaking site.
+First of all, the layer of salt actually has an average depth of more than an incredible 6 ft (2 m).

-Finally, its mineralogical wealth does not end at salt and lithium.
-Because of its unique nature, it also contains large quantities of other minerals.
-These valuable resources include potassium, magnesium, and borax.
+Because of its unique nature, this remarkable work of Nature also contains large quantities of numerous other important minerals.
+These valuable resources include such elements as potassium, magnesium, and even borax, just to name a few.

 Salar de Uyuni Location, Formation, and Geology

-The visually staggering Salar de Uyuni formed in a rather rugged and remote location.
-That’s because the fabulous wonder of Nature formed in one of the highest sections of the Andes Mountains.
+In addition to its other qualities, Salar de Uyuni also boasts an astonishing placement.
+That holds true due to the fact that it formed in a quite rugged and remote location.
+That’s because the natural wonder formed in one of the highest sections of the Andes Mountains.

-Further, it sits in the country of Bolivia, in South America, at an altitude of 11,995 ft (3,656 m) above sea level.
-Additionally, it formed during the uplift of the mountains, as several ancient lakes were transformed.
+This wonder of geology sits within the boundaries of the country of Brazil, in South America.
+But it also sits at the impressive altitude of 11,995 ft (3,656 m) above sea level.
+Plus, it formed during the uplift of the mountains, as several ancient lakes were transformed.

-Furthermore, scientists estimate that this process began between 30,000 – 42,000 years ago.
-Between that time and roughly 11,500 years ago, several other lakes also formed and then eventually evaporated.
+Scientists estimate that this process of formation began somewhere between 30,000 – 42,000 years ago.
+Between that time and roughly 11,500 years ago, several other lakes formed.
+These features eventually evaporated, though, leading to the current situation.

-Finally, and amazingly, the central area holds yet another surprise.
-In that areas, several small islands actually appear.
-These represent the tops of ancient volcanoes, and also a source of numerous fossils.
+Quite amazingly, the central area of Salar de Uyuni holds yet another surprise.
+That’s the fact that, in some areas, several small islands actually appear.
+Incredibly, these represent the tops of truly ancient volcanoes, and also a wonderful source of numerous fossils.